sluukkonen/possu/README.md

 - Write raw SQL easily & safely with tagged template strings
 - Supports nested queries
 - Transaction handling
+- First-class TypeScript support
+- Not a framework. [node-postgres](https://node-postgres.com) already handles things like connection pooling for us, so you can integrate Possu easily to an existing application.

 ## TODO: